louis-sanna-eki/the-future-of-web-dev-2023/slides.md

 <br/>

 - We test the use-case on the store of the module global state
 - Remark: we did NOT test the use-case hook directly.
-That would could the test to the implementation, leading use to write more tests covering less code.
+That would couple the test to the implementation, require more tests, and cover less code.

 ---